jz-feng/greentext/README.md

 ### Still work in progress

 Do you love coding?
-Do you enjoy some good greentext stories and dank memes?
+Do you enjoy dank memes?
 With this interpreter you can **write code in greentext**!!!111!!11!

 ### Usage